-- Elevated walkway (or speedbump): recommended where speed levels are too high and on roads with a speed limit of 40 km/h or more. - A centre island (refuge) in the middle of the road can make it easier for pedestrians to cross.
+- Elevated walkway (or speed bump), preferably with a zebra marking: recommended where speed levels are too high and on roads with a speed limit of 40 km/h or more. - A centre island (refuge) in the middle of the road can make it easier for pedestrians to cross.
 Shorter stretches that must be crossed one by one and where attention need only be directed to traffic from one direction at a time.
-At the same time, a refuge can make motorists more aware and mean a narrowing of the lane, thereby having a speed-reducing effect. - Extension of sidewalks: Extensions of sidewalks (bulb-outs) reduce the distance that pedestrians have to travel, prevent parking cars and thus improve visibility conditions, and can also function as a speed-reducing measure. - Illumination of pedestrian crossings draws the attention of the motorists and makes it easier for them to detect pedestrians in the dark.
+At the same time, a refuge can make motorists more aware and mean a narrowing of the lane, thereby having a speed-reducing effect. - Extensions of footpaths (bulb-outs) reduce the distance that pedestrians have to travel, prevent parking cars and thus improve visibility conditions, and can also function as a speed-reducing measure. - Illumination of pedestrian crossings draws the attention of the motorists and makes it easier for them to detect pedestrians in the dark. - Automatic warning signs or intelligent traffic signals that are activated when a pedestrian approaches has been shown to increase compliance by motorists.

-- Automatic warning signs that are activated when a pedestrian approaches has been shown to increase compliance by motorists. - Guide fences : Fences that lead pedestrians to crossings are suggested by Hesjesvol & Hoye (2019) because large numbers of pedestrians cross near but not with the street markings.
-In combination with moving the stopping line for motorists further away from where pedestrians cross, fences have been shown to reduce the number of serious conflicts (De Ceunynck et al., 2020, see Figure 2).
+• Guide fences: Fences that lead pedestrians to crossings are suggested by Hesjesvol & Høye (2019) because large numbers of pedestrians cross near but not at the street markings.
+In combination with moving the stopping line for motorists further away from where pedestrians cross, fences have been shown to reduce the number of serious conflicts (De Ceunynck et al., 2020, see Figure 3).